michakraus/JuliaAtHomeAssignments/2-pendulum-1-script/README.md

 The optimisation issue could be remedied by putting `const` in front of the parameter names.
 However, it seems better practice to put all parameters and simulation-relevant data structures into a `struct` which we will call `Simulation`.

 The integrator and the vector field can be provided by individual functions, which can be stored in the `Simulation` composite type so they can be replaced easily.
+Even better, we could implement individual types for different integrators (which can also store temporary arrays, etc.) and dispatch some kind of `integrate_step!` function on the integrators.

 These measures will lead to a better code structure and code that can easily be reused later on.